-But to help you out, we’ve compiled a list of 20 different types of guitars and done most of the leg work for you.
+But to help you out, we’ve compiled a list of all types of guitars done most of the leg work for you.

 We’ve included information on the different types of guitars available, along with their pros and cons, so you know exactly what you’re getting into.